 Four South Florida Law Enforcement Officers Graduate FBI National Academy

-George L. Piro, Special Agent in Charge of the FBI Miami Division, announces the graduation of four South Florida law enforcement officers from the FBI National Academy today at a ceremony held in Quantico, Virginia.
+George L. Piro, special agent in charge of the FBI Miami Division, announces the graduation of four South Florida law enforcement officers from the FBI National Academy Friday, June 10, at a ceremony held in Quantico, Virginia.

 The officers are: